Japan's shrinking shinkin: Small banks left behind by Abenomics

 The bigger banks waded deeply into the bond market in 2008 as the financial crisis set in, riding a prolonged rise in JGB prices fuelled by easy monetary policies.

-Japan's three megabanks - Mitsubishi UFJ Financial Group (8306.T), Mizuho Financial Group (8411.T) and Sumitomo Mitsui Financial Group (8316.T) - earned 660 billion yen from JGB trading operations in the year to March 2013, more than seven times what they earned just five years earlier.
+Japan's three megabanks - Mitsubishi UFJ Financial Group , Mizuho Financial Group and Sumitomo Mitsui Financial Group - earned 660 billion yen from JGB trading operations in the year to March 2013, more than seven times what they earned just five years earlier.

 "It has been hard to make ends meet with banking profits alone," said Tetsu Komori, president of Sawara Shinkin bank in Chiba prefecture, northeast of Tokyo.
 He credits profits from securities investments with helping his bank clean up a soured loan portfolio after Japan's asset price bubble burst 20 years ago and helping it to weather the subsequent economic downturn.